-Insulin competes for the same before-mentioned receptor sites.
+Here’s something else to keep in mind: insulin competes for the same before-mentioned receptor sites.
 It is necessary, therefore, to take Yohimbine in a state where blood sugar is low–otherwise you are wasting the dose.
-You could take it first thing in the morning on an empty stomach, several hours after your last meal, or while practicing lowcarb/ketogenic dieting.2
+You could take it first thing in the morning on an empty stomach (a fasted state is the best option), several hours after your last meal, or while practicing lowcarb/ketogenic dieting.2

-Another option would be to take it towards the end of a weight training session (assuming you are not taking in some kind of glucose or amino acids while you train–either one would likely cause enough insulin release to interfere with Yohimbine).
+Another option would be to take it at the start of a weight training session (assuming you are not taking in some kind of glucose or amino acids while you train–either one would likely cause enough insulin release to interfere with Yohimbine).
 You could take it this way then follow up your lifting with some steady state cardio (to burn the fat you have oxidized).